RE:MIND; a congregational initiative to improve community mental health

-2) reducing stigma that prevents acceptance and outreach to our congregants and others in our community
+RE:MIND is a JJC initiative with the goals of 1) improving literacy, awareness and understanding about individuals and families dealing with mental illness, 2) reducing stigma that prevents acceptance and outreach to our congregants and others in our community and 3) promoting actions for individual mental wellness.

-RE:MIND, is an evolving initiative in response to implementing recommendations from the 2014 JCCI Mental Health Inquiry.
-This is a link to the JCCI Mental Health Inquiry & Summary documents.
+RE:MIND, has been an evolving initiative in response to implementing recommendations from the 2014 JCCI Mental Health Inquiry.
+Click HERE to review the JCCI Mental Health Inquiry & Summary documents.

 - Mental illness is a biological condition affecting brain and body